coreos/tectonic-docs/Documentation/install/azure/azure-terraform.md

 #### Environment variables

 Set these sensitive values in the environment.
-Terraform will encrypt them before storage or transport:
+The `tectonic_admin_password` will be encrypted before storage or transport:

 * `TF_VAR_tectonic_admin_email` - String giving the email address used as user name for the initial Console login
 * `TF_VAR_tectonic_admin_password` - Plaintext password string for initial Console login